Best Age for Balance Bikes

 During this fourth and final stage, your little one should be having tons of fun exploring what they can do on the balance bike!
 As they feel comfortable walking, running and balancing, the last skill to master is gliding.
 When they run and pick up their feet, they will glide and steer the handlebar to turn and get where they want to go.
 To stop, they simply put their feet on the ground.

 This stage can last as long as your child fits on their balance bike.
-Typically, kids through the age of 5 can comfortably ride their bike.
+Typically, kids through the age of 5 can comfortably ride their balance bike.
 When a balance bike is used in a staged approach with a tricycle, isolating the skills of balance and pedaling respectively, 2-wheel bike riding will be a breeze – no training wheels needed!
-When little ones are ready for this transition, kids and parents alike will be grateful for their balance bike experience because it makes pedal riding much less intimidating.
+When little ones are ready for this transition, kids and parents alike will be grateful for their balance bike experience because it makes learning to ride a pedal bike much less intimidating.

 Where will your child go on their balance bike?
-Share your adevntures with us using #radioflyer!
+Share your adventures with us using #radioflyer!